Discover How to Be a Supportive Partner When You’re Both Exhausted

 Asking, “How are you coming in right now?”

-Taking 20 to 60 seconds to reconnect before talking logistics.
+Taking 20 to 60 seconds to reconnect before talking about tasks.

 That is it.